-I applied through college or university and the process took 4+ weeks – interviewed at Lymba in March 2012.
+I applied through college or university.
+The process took 4+ weeks – interviewed at Lymba (Dallas, TX) in March 2012.

-I applied through a staffing agency and the process took a day – interviewed at Lymba in February 2009.
+I applied through a staffing agency.
+The process took 1 day – interviewed at Lymba (Dallas, TX) in February 2009.

 Their hiring staff found my resume through careerbuilder, then contacted me.
 First, I took a one hour online c++ test related to binary search tree.
 I didn't do well.
 Then a phone interview with two people.
 Then an onsite inerterivew, with coding skill testing and behavior questions.
 Overall, it went quite smooth.